 Studies have shown that an important goal to boost mental functions is to build and sustain one’s cognitive reserve.
 A rough idea of cognitive reserve can be reached by gauging how much mental activities have challenged one’s brain over the years.
 Factors such as education, curiosity and other activities contribute to the reserve.

 Managing health conditions is essential to avoiding cognitive health issues.
 Any effective brain health program for improving cognitive health includes regular exercise, sufficient sleep, and a plant-based diet.
 Other steps which can provide cognitive health support include nurturing social contacts, managing stress, and continuing to challenge your brain.

-Patients can control environmental and lifestyle risk factors by avoiding health problems.
+People can control environmental and lifestyle risk factors by avoiding certain health-related problems that can arise.
 Issues like heart disease, diabetes, stroke, and depression, and brain injuries are all factors which can interfere with mental functions.
 Some medicines, or improper use of them, and lack of physical activity can contribute to cognitive decline.
 Other factors include poor diet, smoking, drinking too much alcohol, and sleep problems.